SherryLabs/sherry-contracts/sigma.README.md

 This script is used to send a test message from the Avalanche Fuji network.
 It demonstrates how to send a message using the `SL1MessageSender` contract and can be used to verify the cross-chain messaging setup.

+### 📜 Script - `SendMessageWithRefundFromFuji.ts`

+This script is used to send a test message from the Avalanche Fuji network with refund included, `msg.sender` will receive in the destination chain.
+It demonstrates how to send a message using the `SL1MessageSender` contract and can be used to verify the cross-chain messaging setup.

 ## 🔍 Wormhole Explorer